-19. Walk or cycle across a country.
-Done!
-Today (April 20, 2013 I walked across Singapore.
+DONE 19.
+Walk across a country.
+April 20, 2013 I walked across Singapore.
 Here’s the video I made at the end.
-It was not easy.

 20. Run for a government office.
 I’m not saying I’d like to win, but one of my history teachers at Fort Frances High School convinced me that everyone should do this.

 DONE 21.
 Help on a sustainable building project.
 Costa Rica, 2002.

 22. Raise $10,000 for a good cause.
 Update: Some some baby-steps toward this one.
 We’ve started to get involved in Kiva, making small donations/loans to aspiring small-business owners in developing countries.